 Modern science has revealed that the fluid removed from a gouty joint contains crystals of uric acid.
 These crystals are pointy in shape which accounts for the extreme pain described by those afflicted with the condition.
 Doctors diagnose gout via blood test which usually indicates elevated levels of uric acid.

 Uric acid is produced when the body breaks down purines, which are natural substances found in all the cells of the body as well as virtually all foods.
 A relatively small number of foods contain concentrated amounts of purines, and these are also typically high protein foods.
-The short list of high purine foods includes organ meats, grains, fatty fish like mackerel, herring, sardines, anchovies, mussels and other shellfish.
+The shortlist of high purine foods includes organ meats, grains, fatty fish like mackerel, herring, sardines, anchovies, mussels, and other shellfish.
 In addition, yeast is surprisingly high in purines.

-Other foods that are moderately high in purines include: asparagus, bacon, beef, cauliflower, chicken, cod, crab, duck, goose, halibut, ham, legumes (kidney and navy beans, lentils), lobster, mushrooms, oysters, peas, salmon, lamb, snapper, spinach, tuna, turkey, veal, and wild game.
+Other foods that are moderately high in purines include asparagus, bacon, beef, cauliflower, chicken, cod, crab, duck, goose, halibut, ham, legumes (kidney and navy beans, lentils), lobster, mushrooms, oysters, peas, salmon, lamb, snapper, spinach, tuna, turkey, veal, and wild game.

-While purines are desirable in the diet because they provide part of the chemical structure of our DNA, some people seem to have trouble with them which is why the typical treatment for gout is avoidance of high purine foods to lower uric acid levels.
-Patients are told to choose lean meats, lowfat dairy and most importantly, avoid fats!
+While purines are desirable in the diet because they provide part of the chemical structure of our DNA, some people seem to have trouble with them which is why the typical treatment for gout is the avoidance of high purine foods to lower uric acid levels.
+Patients are told to choose lean meats, lowfat dairy, and most importantly, avoid fats!

-Seems logical, right?
+It seems logical, right?

 According to Tom Cowan MD, author of The Fourfold Path to Healing, the low protein, low purine intake is overly simplistic and does not get to the root cause of the excessive uric acid production that is triggering the painful gout attacks.
 He writes: